 There are many different ways of formatting numbers and currency units across the world.
 Bitcoin applications should be sensitive to these standards by adapting the formatting to the user’s locale.
 A simple example are digit group and decimal separators.
-Based on where you live you may be accustomed to one of these formatting standards, but be less comfortable with the others:

 For more examples and information, see Wikipedia: